sudo-self/Rpi-shairport-sync/README.md

 - `--with-pkg-config` to use pkg-config to find libraries.
 Default is to use pkg-config — this option is for special purpose use.
 - `--with-apple-alac` to include the Apple ALAC Decoder.
 - `--with-convolution` to include a convolution filter that can be used to apply effects such as frequency and phase correction, and a loudness filter that compensates for human ear non-linearity.
 Requires `libsndfile`.
+- `--with-libdaemon` to allow Shairport Sync to daemonise itself.
 - `--with-systemd` to include a script to create a Shairport Sync service that can optionally launch automatically at startup on `systemd`-based Linuxes.
 Default is not to to install.
 - `--with-systemv` to include a script to create a Shairport Sync service that can optionally launch automatically at startup on System V based Linuxes.
 Default is not to to install.

 **Determine if it's a `systemd` or a "System V" installation:**

-If you wish to have Shairport Sync start automatically when your system boots, you need to figure out what so-called "init system" your system is using.
+If you wish to have Shairport Sync start automatically when your system boots or to daemonise itself and run in the background, you need to figure out what so-called "init system" your system is using.
 (If you are using Shairport Sync with PulseAudio, as installed in many desktop systems, this section doesn't apply.)

 There are a number of init systems in use: `systemd`, `upstart` and "System V" among others, and it's actually difficult to be certain which one your system is using.
 Fortunately, for Shairport Sync, all you have to do is figure out if it's a `systemd` init system or not.
 If it is not a `systemd` init system, you can assume that it is either a System V init system or else it is compatible with a System V init system.
 Recent systems tend to use `systemd`, whereas older systems use `upstart` or the earlier System V init system.